superpollo/ROSassignments/README.md

 <img src="LogoVideo_CoolerClarified.png" width="200" height="250">

 ## Where to find the files
 To begin with, beginnerTutorials and CMakeLists shall be ignored.
-They were pushed by mistake, since they share the same local repository with exercises folders.
+They were pushed by mistake, since they share the same local repository with the exercises' folder.
 Both exercise_3 and exercise_4 folders are the ROS packages.
 Inside each, you will find a folder called scripts that contains both files .sh (for part A) and .py (for part B).

 Ex.
 3 part A: ROSassignmnents/exercise_3/scripts/turtlename.sh